Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Nondipole regime

 The PED in the nondipole case, see Fig.~\ref{Fig-4}, in contrast to the dipole case, is dominated by a single low energy broad distribution, coinciding with the bandwidth of the dipole PED $\Delta\varepsilon\sim 2\pi/\tau$, without significant modulation due to the dynamic interference.
 Thus, the dynamic interference cannot be the main cause for the yield oscillation in the nondipole regime.

 To analyze the nondipole features of the dynamics, we inspect the expectation values of the coordinates for the electron wave packet in the continuum during the interaction.
 The typical trajectories via the expectation value of the coordinates in the laser polarization direction $\langle x(t) \rangle$, and the propagation direction $\langle z(t) \rangle$ for $a_0 = 0.13 - 0.29$ are shown in Fig.~\ref{Fig-5}.

-The main difference of $\langle x(t) \rangle$ from the dipole regime becomes visible only for $a_0 > 0.17$, namely the amplitude of the oscillations starts gradually decreasing.
-This is a purely quantum nondipole effect.
-As the electron wave packet is not localized in space, its different parts are exposed to the different values of the nondipole field, tending to decrease oscillations of an electron in space with time.
+The main difference of $\langle x(t) \rangle$ from the dipole regime becomes visible after $a_0 \gtrsim 0.17$, namely the amplitude of the oscillations starts gradually decreasing.
+This is due to the extended size of the electron quantum wave packet, when its different parts are exposed to the different values of the nondipole field, tending to decrease oscillations of an electron in space with time.

 For the expectation value $ \langle z(t) \rangle$, the situation is less trivial.
-In case of the absence of the atomic potential, the electron would experience a magnetically induced drift in the laser propagation $z$ direction with an average speed $v_z(t) = e^2A_x^2(t)/( 4c)$ \cite{Salamin_1996}.
+In case of the absence of the atomic potential, the electron would experience a magnetically induced drift in the laser propagation $z$ direction with an average speed $v_z(t) = A_0^2(t)/(4c)$ \cite{Salamin_1996}.
 However, the atomic potential counteracts the laser induced drift, which results in the generation of the electron slow oscillations along the $z$ coordinate, with a frequency much smaller than the laser frequency.
 At larger $a_0$, the drift compensation fails and the drift component in $ \langle z(t) \rangle$ starts to dominate, see the case $a_0=0.29$ in Fig.~\ref{Fig-5}.